Potajito/my-linux-utils-setup/README.md

     Note: It doesn't have to look the same for you.

 After that, run "sudo update-grub" to update grub.
-Now you should reboot.`
+Now you should reboot.` Then you should see a new login option (wayland) on your login screen (set login manager to remember last used, Log off, log in again in wayland)

 # VPN things
 dhcpcd (endevour/arch, comes already with Manjaro)